agileware/civicrm-end-user-guide/docs/organising-your-data/creating-custom-fields.md

 If you choose to use the same set of options for several fields, you will be notified when making any changes that this will affect an option set used by several fields.

 When you create a new set, you have the option of initially entering up to ten multiple choice options in a table.
-If you need more than ten options, you can create an unlimited number of additional choices after saving this new field by using the 'Edit Multiple Choice Options' link.
-Go to: **Administer** > **Customize** > **Custom Data** > **View and Edit Custom Fields** > **Edit Multiple Choice Options**.
+If you need more than ten options, you can create an unlimited number of additional choices after saving this new field by using the **Edit Multiple Choice Options** link.
+Go to: **Administer** > **Customize > Custom Data > View and Edit Custom Fields > Edit Multiple Choice Options**.
 You may go to this screen at a later date to modify the label, order and active status of any multiple choice option, or add more choices.

 ![CustomMultipleOptions](../img/CiviCRM-Configuring-CustomMultipleOptions-en.png "CustomMultipleOptions")